-The Barbados Meteorological Service65 has 64 Weather Stations deployed throughout Barbados including in close proximity to Spring Hall (2 miles).
+The Barbados Meteorological Service128 has 64 Weather Stations deployed throughout Barbados including in close proximity to Spring Hall (2 miles).
 The data captured can be utilized for agrometeorology support by the CIMH in collaboration with the Ministry of Agriculture and Food Security so that farmers can determine which crops to plant taking into consideration the weather conditions and forecast for both drought and extreme weather such as flooding.
-The focus of the agrometeorology will be on simplicity and applicability since the current CARICOF66 drought forecasts produced by the CIMH for Barbados and the region are not widely utilized by Barbadian farmers in their crop planning since they find the information difficult to interpret.
-This is to empower farmers and farming communities that are threatened by drought, storms, hurricanes, flooding to respond in sufficient time and in appropriate manners in order to reduce the possibility of their farm crops, physical assets like irrigation systems, the environment and livelihoods.
+The focus of the agrometeorology by Agriculture Extension Officers, will be on simplicity and applicability since the current CARICOF129 drought forecasts produced by the CIMH for Barbados and the region are not widely utilized by Barbadian farmers in their crop planning since they find the information difficult to interpret.
+This is to empower farmers and farming communities that are threatened by drought, storms, hurricanes, flooding, to respond in sufficient time and in appropriate manners in order to reduce the possibility of their farm crops, physical assets like irrigation systems, the environment and livelihoods being impacted.

 A greater awareness about climate change in agriculture through information sharing on social and environmental resilience in agriculture through surveys, organized discussion, conferences and other media will enhance the development of farming systems in Barbados.
-A management scheme for pesticides has been to minimize environmental pollution risks as part of the "life-cycle concept" as addressed in the International Code of Conduct on the Distribution and Use of Pesticides.
-In June 2019, Barbados formed an empty pesticides container management stakeholder group led by the Pesticides Registrar in Barbados, based in the Ministry of Agriculture and Food Security.
+A management scheme for posticides has been to minimize environmental pollution risks as part of the "life-cycle concept" as addressed in the International Code of Conduct on the Distribution and Use of Posticides.
+In June 2019, Barbados formed an empty posticides container management stakeholder group led by the Posticides Registrar in Barbados, based in the Ministry of Agriculture and Food Security.
 Women farmers of child-bearing age will be particularly facilitated.
-Farmer education on the correct selection and application of pesticides and benefits or organic pesticides along with how to calibrate spray cans and mist blows to ensure the proper delivery of chemicals.
+Farmer